 And this water-people would expand and hold this position at sea for the next centuries, despite the upcoming power of their other cousins, their neighbors the Vikings together with the Franks.
 The Frisian trade networks survived.
 The importance of the Frisian free-traders finally faded in the High Middle Ages.
 Although, the Frisians sea traders kept a strong position as maritime freighters with the Baltic Sea all the way till the end of the eighteenth century.

 Now, how unique is all the above already?
-And you still have to read the story of the historic battle below which tries to postpone as long as possible in this post.
-Try to visualize all of the above and how it must have looked like.
+And you still have to read the story of the historic battle below, which we tried to postpone as long as possible in this post.
+Try to visualize all of the above and how it must have looked like when reading about the battle at Finnsburh.
 Tolkien did anyway.
-He (re)created in his books an ancient, mythical world and he specifically studied the dramatic story of King Finn.
+He (re)created in his books an ancient, mythical world and he specifically studied the dramatic story of king Finn.
 Tolkien’s study ‘Finn and Hengest’ was posthumously published.

 3. The Freswæle at Finnsburh

 Unfortunately it is difficult to reconstruct exactly what happened.
-Especially since the bard or minstrel who tells or sings the story of Finnsburh to Beowulf and the other gathered warriors, assumes his mead-drinking audience had a general knowledge of the famous story already and therefor skips a lot of context.
+Especially, since the bard or minstrel who tells or sings the story of Finnsburh to Beowulf and the other gathered warriors, assumes his mead-drinking audience had a general knowledge of the famous story already, and therefor skips a lot of context.
 Modern bureaucrats woulds say: “Give me only a few bullets.”
 The same holds true for the Fragment.
-This compression by the poet of Beowulf makes understanding the tale difficult.
-Read also our blog post about these Frisian bards.
+This compression by the poet of the Beowulf makes understanding the tale difficult.
+Read also our post about these Frisian bards.
 Nevertheless, here is a valid historical version of the course of events: